 One unique feature of Clevedon Court is the engineering prints and engravings which decorate the boldly patterned Bodley wallpaper on the staircase.
 The sketches include engineering triumphs of their day such as the Clifton Suspension Bridge, the Iron Bridge at Coalbrookdale and a host of less well-known viaducts.

-Crippled by death duties in 1961, the family donated the
+Crippled by death duties in 1961, the family donated the property to The National Trust but continue to reside in part of the house today.

 Famous guests who have enjoyed Clevedon Court's hospitality include author William Makepeace Thackeray, a friend of the 6th Baronet in the mid 19th century, and poet Alfred, Lord Tennyson in 1850.